corca-ai/EVAL/README.md

    - Custom DB Search (Currently using Corca's Wine Data in https://www.workershop.kr/en)
      - Use GPT index to quickly find the information you need in a document and use that information to answer
    - Requests.get (Get information from anywhere you want)
-4. Python REPL
-5. Image Understanding, Generation, Editing
+4. Image Understanding, Generation, Editing
    - Image Understanding
      - Image Understanding: blip-image-captioning
      - Visual Question&Answering: blip-vqa